diagrid-labs/dapr-workflow-demos/README.md

 ### Run the CheckoutService app

-1. Change to the CheckoutService directory and build the ASP.NET app:
+1. Open a new terminal, change to the CheckoutService directory and build the ASP.NET app:

     ```bash
     cd CheckoutService